somu15/somu15.github.io/RB.md

 subtitle: and blogs
 ---

 Journal articles are complex to understand without spending sufficient time reading them.
 The aim of these research blogs is to discuss my research in a casual manner so as to aid in its easier comprehension.
-Following are the links to the discussion topics grouped under the four research themes.
+Following are the links to the discussion topics grouped under four research themes.

 ### 1. Performance-Based Earthquake Engineering